writechoiceorg/rocketlawyer/pages/rocketdocument-embedded-ux.md

 4. **partyEmailAddress**
      The email address of the end user for document notifications.

-> **Note:** Use `api-sandbox.rocketlawyer.com` for testing environments.
+> **Environment Setup:** Use `api-sandbox.rocketlawyer.com` for testing environments.
 When you're ready for production, switch to `api.rocketlawyer.com`.
 This applies to all interactions with the RocketDocument API.

 ## Getting Started